 My research interests are in nonlinear optimization and machine learning.
-A specific focus has been on developing efficient numerical algorithms for large-scale problems with rank and orthogonality constraints, which are ubiquitous in machine learning applications.
+A specific focus has been on developing efficient numerical algorithms for large-scale problems with manifold constraints, which are ubiquitous in machine learning applications.
 Below are some of the projects that I have been actively working on with my collaborators across industry and academia.

 - Competitive pricing of products.
 We estimate the competitive prices of 3p unique products, i.e., Amazon is not a retail player for these products.
 The large-scale nature of the project demands to work on simple algorithmic implementations that are readily scalable.
 Currently, we are generating price estimates for all of the Amazon marketplaces.
 The model is currently deployed internally and consumed by multiple customers.
 (Patent filed.)

-- Metric tuning on Riemannian manifolds.
+- Optimization on Riemannian manifolds.
 Understanding the (Riemannian) geometry of structured constraints is of particular interest in machine learning.
 Conceptually, it allows to translate a constrained optimization problem into an unconstrained optimization problem on a nonlinear search space (manifold).
 Building upon this point of view, one research interest is to exploit manifold geometry in nonlinear optimization.

 We have been actively involved in both matrix and tensor applications.
 Specific papers include [arXiv:1211.1550][arXiv:1306.2672][arXiv:1405.6055][arXiv:1605.08257][arXiv:1712.01193].

 - Decenetralized and stochastic optimization algorithms.
 We explore recent advances in stochastic gradient algorithms on manifolds.
 Specific papers include [arXiv:1605.07367][arXiv:1603.04989][arXiv:1703.04890][AISTATS2018].

 We exploit consensus learning on manifolds in the context of large-scale distributed algorithms on problems like matrix factorization and multitask learning.
 An initial work is in [arXiv:1605.06968][arXiv:1705.00467].